l7mp/stunner/examples/direct-one2one-call/README.md

           namespace: stunner
 ```

-Note that the `stunner/stunner` service should exist for this to work: create it as
+Note that the `stunner/stunner` service should exist for this to work.
+The manifest conveniently
-follows if it doesn't:
+creates it, but if you're doing things manually here is how to create the target service.

 ```console
 kubectl expose deployment -n stunner stunner --port 3478 --protocol UDP
 ```